DataDog/documentation/content/en/opentelemetry/ingestion_sampling_with_opentelemetry.md

 Head-based sampling affects the computation of APM metrics.
 Only sampled traces are sent to the OpenTelemetry Collector or Datadog Agent, which perform metrics computation.

-To get accurate metrics, upscale them using [formulas and functions][7] in Datadog dashboards and monitors, provided that you know the configured sampling rate in the SDK.
+To approximate unsampled metrics from sampled metrics, use [formulas and functions][7] with the sampling rate configured in the SDK.

 Use the [ingestion volume control guide][8] to read more about the implications of setting up trace sampling on trace analytics monitors and metrics from spans.

 ### Tail-based sampling

-At the OpenTelemetry Collector level, you can do _tail-based sampling_, which allows you to define more advanced rules to keep accrued visibility over error or high latency traces.
+At the OpenTelemetry Collector level, you can do _tail-based sampling_, which allows you to define more advanced rules to maintain visibility over traces with errors or high latency.

 #### Configuring